Wirebin/game-review-site/README.md

 * The user can see an average rating for games that is formed from the personal scores of all users.
 * The user can write a review and publish it on the website with their account.
 * The user can create discussion posts and replies to said posts with their account.
 * The admin can edit and delete reviews, posts and replies if needed.
+(Users can edit/delete their own reviews/posts)
 * The admin can add new games to the database through the website.

 ## Status

+16.10.2024

-The app is still missing the ability for admins to delete and edit posts/reviews and seeing score averages.
+The app is still missing the ability for admins to delete and edit posts/reviews.
 Everything else has been implemented from the feature list.
 There are also additional features that are still planned like improved website styling and filling out the user profile as well as the home page.

 Status of features:
 - [x] The user can create an account, log in and out.